-If you want to tap into the fashion zeitgeist, then you need a strong shoe game.
+If you want to tap into the fashion zeitgeist, you need a strong shoe game.
 But more so than any other men’s accessory, shoes need to be equally practical and stylish, which is especially difficult to pull off in the winter months.
-When it comes to everyday wear, sneakers reign supreme, but boots, dress shoes, and loafers are all necessary parts of a well-rounded shoe selection.
-The issue is, winter weather takes a heavy toll on your shoes.
-However, with the right products and preparation, you can winterize your shoes and protect your fashion investments.
+When it comes to everyday wear, the best sneakers for men reign supreme, but boots, dress shoes, and loafers are all necessary parts of a well-rounded shoe selection.
+The issue is, winter weather — and the salt used to minimize its effects — takes a heavy toll on your shoes.
+However, you can winterize your shoes and protect your fashion investments with the right products and preparation.

 When the rain, sleet, and snow hit the streets, you’ll need to use the tips below to keep those new boots looking fresh all winter long.